| Title: | Standard Methods for Use in Public Health Scotland |

 The ninth digit of a CHI number identifies a patient's sex: odd for male,

 even for female.
-The tenth digit is a check digit, denoted checksum
+The tenth digit is a check digit, denoted checksum.

 While a CHI number is made up exclusively of numeric digits, it cannot be

-class in R. This is because leading zeros in
+stored with numeric class in R. This is because leading zeros in

 numeric values are silently dropped, a practice not exclusive to R. For this

-accepts input values of character
+reason, chi_check accepts input values of character class

 only.
 A leading zero can be added to a nine-digit CHI number using

-assesses whether an entered CHI number is valid by checking
+chi_check assesses whether an entered CHI number is valid by checking

-whether the answer to each of the following criteria is Yes
+whether the answer to each of the following criteria is Yes:

 Does it contain no non-numeric characters?